Rootkitsmm-zz/CVEXX-XX/README.md

 # CVEXX-XX

-i just found Windows kernel vulnerability in win32k.sys Driver , the bug is fixed in last update of windows , also i dont know related CVE of the bug.
+i just found Windows kernel vulnerability in win32k.sys Driver , the bug is fixed in kb2998812 without even mentioning there was a vulnerability in win32k.sys

 An attacker who successfully exploited this vulnerability could run arbitrary code in kernel mode